FoxComm/merchant-onboarding/README.md

   We're using [Flow](http://flowtype.org) to perform type checks and `babel-plugin-typecheck` for same thing at runtime.
 Install Flow per the instructions on the website.
 Checkout required version in `.flowconfig` file.

-* `public_key.pem` in the root of the project, as described in the [engineering wiki](https://github.com/FoxComm/engineering-wiki/blob/master/development/setup.md#developing-frontend-applications)
+* `public_key.pem` in the root of the project.
+This is the public key used to verify the authenticity of the JWT.
+See Max or Jeff for access to the key.

+### Environment Variables

+- `API_URL`: Location of the API to hit.
+Example: `https://tgt.foxcommerce.com`
+- `ASHES_URL`: Admin experience to redirect to once onboarding is complete.
+Example: `https://tgt.foxcommerce.com/admin`

 ### Run the dev server